-One question we often get asked is ‘whiplash claims how much will I receive?’
-If you search this online, you will come across a lot of different resources and answers.
-This includes everything from the whiplash claims average payout 2015 to the whiplash claims average payout 2016 and 2017.
-You may have even come across a whiplash compensation calculator.
-Unfortunately, it is impossible to give you an accurate answer regarding how much compensation you will receive.
-If you use a whiplash claims calculator, you will only get an estimated figure.
-No whiplash compensation calculator can provide you with a definitive amount – it is simply not possible.
-This is because every case is different, and there are many factors that will determine what payout you will receive.
+One question we often get asked is ‘whiplash claims, how much will I receive?’.
+If you search for this online, you will come across a lot of different resources and answers.
+This includes everything from sites boasting of having the whiplash claims average payout for 2015 to the whiplash claims average payout for 2016 and 2017.
+You may have even come across a personal injury compensation calculator.

-However, while we cannot completely commit to a whiplash claim payout amount, one thing we can do is give you an insight into the typical payouts for injuries relating to whiplash claims.
-If you cannot find the injury you have sustained in the whiplash claims average payout table below, please do not hesitate to get in touch and we would be more than happy to advise further.
+While we cannot completely commit to a whiplash claim payout amount, one thing we can do is give you an insight into the typical payouts for injuries relating to whiplash claims.
+If you cannot find the injury you have sustained in the whiplash claims average payout table below, please do not hesitate to get in touch, and we would be more than happy to advise you further.

-If you were to work with a solicitor that charged per hour, there would always be the risk that you would end up with an incredibly large legal bill, yet you would have no compensation at the end of it.
-This is a risk that a lot of personal injury victims are fearful of, and it’s not hard to understand why.
-Luckily, this is something you don’t need to worry about when you work with us thanks to our No Win No Fee approach.
+If you were to work with a solicitor charged per hour, there would always be the risk that you would end up with an incredibly large legal bill, yet you would have no compensation at the end of it.
+This is a risk that many personal injury victims are fearful of, and it’s not hard to understand why.
+Luckily, this is something you don’t need to worry about when you work with us, thanks to our No Win No Fee approach.
 This also reassures you that we will only take on your case if we genuinely believe it has a chance of being awarded compensation – we will never waste your time.

-There are a number of reasons why you should choose us as your claims service for your whiplash claim.
-We have many years of experience in the industry, and we have helped hundreds of personal injury victims to get the compensation they deserve.
-This includes a large number of whiplash injury victims.
-Not only do we have the expertise and the experience, but our exceptional reputation should put your mind at ease too.
+There are several reasons why you should choose us as your Claims Management Service for whiplash claims.
+We have experience in the industry, and we have helped personal injury victims to get the compensation they deserve.
+This includes whiplash injury victims.
+Not only do we have the expertise and the experience, but our reputation should put your mind at ease too.
 You can read comments that have been left by our past clients to get an idea of the service we provide through their eyes.